TimothyYe/skm/README.md

 ### Backup SSH keys

-Backup all your SSH keys to $HOME directory
+Backup all your SSH keys to $HOME directory by default.

 ```bash
 % skm backup